Nick Schmaltz Game Preview: Coyotes vs. Sabres

-Nick Schmaltz will be on the ice when the Arizona Coyotes and Buffalo Sabres face off on Monday at KeyBank Center, starting at 7:00 PM ET.
-Prop bets for Schmaltz in that upcoming Coyotes-Sabres game are available, so check out our stats to help you.
+Nick Schmaltz will be among those on the ice Saturday when his Arizona Coyotes meet the Buffalo Sabres at Mullett Arena.
+There are prop bets for Schmaltz available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.